Monthly Market Report

 Depth requirements are rising in specific areas

-Bachelor's Degree, Data Analysis, Communication Skills averaged 3.9+ on the depth scale this month — meaning postings weren't looking for familiarity, they required working fluency.
+Bachelor's Degree, Communication Skills, Data Analysis averaged 4.1+ on the depth scale this month — meaning postings weren't looking for familiarity, they required working fluency.
 Skills at L4+ are where candidates get separated from the pile.
 Bachelor's Degree skill profile →

-By contrast, Salesforce and Python appeared frequently but at low depth (L2), which means they're table stakes — worth having, but not differentiating.
+By contrast, Data Science and Category Management appeared frequently but at low depth (L2), which means they're table stakes — worth having, but not differentiating.

 Salary transparency is still below average